testing-farm/oculus/README.md

 # Testing Farm Oculus

-This is the Testing Farm Console's web interface for presenting a result.
+This is web application for presenting a Testing Farm results.

-[results.html](./results.html) should be put into the result directory of a test.
+The web app is a self-contained [results.html](./results.html) file that should be put into the result directory of a test.
 If `./results.xml` is available, it will load, parse, and present it.
-Otherwise, it considers the test to be in progress still, and loads/presents `./pipeline.log`.
+Otherwise, it considers the test to be still in progress, and loads/presents `./pipeline.log`.

 ## Development and testing

-results.html accepts an `url` argument to point it at a base directory other than `.`.
+`results.html` accepts an `url` argument to point it at a base directory other than `.`.
 For development, start an HTTP server in the repository checkout, for
 example: